antonfirsov/docs/2018/09-Sept/v05-release-MLNET-Blog-Post.md

 ```

-Compare with the following old "pipeline" API code snippet that lacks flexibility because the pipeline execution is not decomposable but linear:
+Compare with the following old `LearningPipeline` API code snippet that lacks flexibility because the pipeline execution is not decomposable but linear:

-**Old "pipeline" API code example:**
+**Old `LearningPipeline` API code example:**

 ```cs
 public static async Task BuildAndTrainModelToClassifyGithubIssuesAsync()